nellymaw/Password-Generator/README.md

 #### Password Generated
 This box will display the password generated within the criteria specified by the user.
 #### Password length field
-This field will take the number that the input recieve and inform the program just how long the password to be generated has to be.
+This field will take the number that the input recieve and inform the program just how long the password to be generated has to be (between 4 and 20 characters).
 #### Contain Uppercase checkbox
 This option, when clicked, will add uppercase letters to the pool of available characters to be used in the password generation.
 #### Contain Lowercase checkbox